entando/entando-docs/vuepress/docs/next/tutorials/devops/caching-and-clustering.md

 a `ReadWriteMany` access policy.
 There are many ways to accomplish this, including using dedicated storage providers like GlusterFS or others.
 Cloud Kubernetes providers also have clustered storage options specific to their implementation like Google Cloud File in GKE or Azure Files in AKS.

 You can use two different storage classes for your clustered vs non-clustered storage if your default class doesn't support `ReadWriteMany`.
-To do this, add the following properties to your ConfigMap for the operator in the Helm templates:
+To do this, add the following properties to your ConfigMap for the operator:

 ```
 entando.k8s.operator.default.clustered.storage.class: [your clustered RWX storage class]